ShuffleMonster/shufstats-site/README.md

 # Installation

-install latest version of node go into dir and run `npm install`
+install latest version of node,
+& go into dir and run `npm install`

 ## Development server